adamcstephens/lxd-nixos/README.md

 Features:

-- NixOS modules
+- NixOS modules for Containers and VMs
+- Packages for LTS and Latest releases
 - Container and VM image building
 - Importing (just uses `lxc`)

-## import images directly
+## Importing Images

 Use these commands to build images for both containers and VMs and then import them into LXD